TVM (Malta): 2nd 2020's rebrand (2023)

-After the criticism faced in the previous rebrand, TVM quietly rebranded their identity in early October 2023, and launched the new TV station TVMSport+.
+After the criticism faced in the previous rebrand, TVM and the other PBS-made stations rebranded their identity in early October 2023, and launched the new TV station TVMSport+.
 In late 2024, they once again changed the focus of their TV channels.
 As of February 2025, the rebrand has not been fully executed since some services such as tvmnews.mt website and the tvmi.mt web streaming service are still using the 2021 design language.